-Social Club – Day Respite Volunteers: We need volunteers to assist guests with mild to moderate dementia in a group day care setting one day a week (Monday-Friday) between 9:00 – 3:00 for a minimum of 2 hours a week.
-Volunteers are supervised by the Social Club-Day Respite Coordinator.
-Activities include: singing, arts and crafts, puzzles, seated exercises, bingo, and much more.
+We need volunteers to assist guests with mild to moderate dementia in a group day care setting one day a week between 9:00 – 3:00 for a minimum of 2 hours a week.
+Volunteers are supervised by the Day Respite Coordinator.
+Activities include: singing, arts and crafts, puzzles, scrapbooking, seated exercises, bingo, and much more.
 We have opportunities for this position in Leon, Gulf, Wakulla, and Gadsden counties.

-Project Lifesaver Volunteers (PLS): Project Life Saver is a GPS tracking device that individuals with dementia wear on their wrist or ankle so that they may be found if they wander from home.
+Project Life Saver is a GPS tracking device that individuals with dementia wear on their wrist or ankle so that they may be found if they wander from home.
 Clients need their PLS batteries changed once every other month.
 We need volunteers to go to client’s homes to change their batteries.
-The hours are flexible may be done in the evenings and on weekends.
+The hours are flexible and may be done in the evenings and weekends.
 Each battery change, including drive time, takes approximately one hour.
 Volunteers are encouraged to serve more than one client.

-Street Team Volunteers: We need volunteers to help us publicize our program and events.
+We need volunteers to help us organize, manage, and publicize our programs and events.
 Volunteers work with the volunteer manager to distribute fliers to businesses, doctor’s offices, religious institutions, schools, and community centers.
 Street Team members are liaisons to the community.